OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 > - Please note, no matter which approach (A, B, or C) is used above...
-> 	-  Any documentation from parties outside this contract, and/or shared with OpeningDesign **prior** to the signing of this contract, **WILL NOT** be shared publicly.
+> 	-  Any documentation from parties outside this contract, and/or shared with OpeningDesign prior and during the execution of this contract, **WILL NOT** be shared publicly.
 > 	- Any prior emails, or any emails between you, OpeningDesign, or any other parties during the duration of the project, **WILL NOT** be shared publicly.
 > 	- Also, we will not make public anything that you explicitly indicates should be kept private.
 ---